 Subscribing to one of Bumble’s subscription packages allows you to make even more of your online experience.
 You’ll get a range of extra features and perks, including:

 - The ability to extend links with matches for a further 24 hours

 - The chance to reconnect with matches that have been discarded via their “Rematch” service

 - The ability to see those people who have already swiped right on your profile

-How much does a subscription to the Bumble app cost?
+How much does Bumble premium for the Bumble app cost?

 With such a good range of free features, it might seem a bit unnecessary to bother with a subscription.
-However, if you want to maximise your chances of finding hookups, casual dates or full-blown relationships, then subscribing does give you that extra edge.
+However, if you want to maximize your chances to meet people for full-blown relationships, then subscribing does give you that extra edge.

 There are four levels of subscription, each of which gives you all the free features in addition to the special features.
 All levels of subscription are known as BumbleBoost Membership.